dribnet/purvs/README.md

 ## Powers of 10 PRINT

-Since I had the foundation of the math behind the pattern working I decided to begin creating the graphics for the computer desk scene.

-I overlayed a numbered grid over my illustrator design to help me to determine the coordinate space of the p5 sketch.

-With the aesthetic of this project I wanted to push my understanding of the art style that was achievable within p5.
-I opted to implement a smooth vector art style to challenge myself to create a design that challenged the traditional design produced using code.

-Once I had my top level scene established I looked into mapping my dot pattern into the infinte space.
-This proved quite challenging, but with Tom's help I was able to reproduce the design in the movable canvas.

-Currently the switch between the zones is quite jarring so I will look to implement a smoother method for this.
+I created additional graphical assets for the computer desk scene.
+I wanted to further enforce the atmosphere of a cluttered work desk.

+To help the zone transitioning appear smoother and make more sense I decided to create a targeted bounding box for the pattern to appear in.
+This zone is dependant on the grid lines so this meant I had to adjust the computer screen design to accomodate the grid size and position.
+I gave a small boundary from the edges of the computer screen to where the pattern starts.
+This was to softern the shift in visual weight between these elements.
+Unfortunately the grid does not align perfectly with the computer screen bounds at higher levels of zoom.

+When looking at creating further zone levels and more variation I decided to draw additional pattern elements on top of the existing lines.
+I felt this was appropriate to the idea of components of the computer being made up of smaller and smaller components.

+I also looked into experimenting with the colour palette.
+In this example I've looked into a greyscale palette.
+This was to complement the screen colour better and reduce the contrast between the computer design and the pattern design.